sjkiss/ontario_private_school_enrolment/README.md

   - filters out rows in the public school data-set that are totals
   - Recalculates new enrolments for the private schools from the total male and female enrolments
   - binds the two data sets together into one and saves that file out.

+The original data-sets were taken from [here](https://data.ontario.ca/dataset/private-school-enrolment-by-gender) for private schools and [here](https://data.ontario.ca/dataset/school-enrolment-by-gender) for public schools.

+The basic graph of interest is here:

+I'll commit to updating this repository as data becomes available.
+If anyone spots any concerns, please